natemow/mean_demo/README.md

 ## Client
 * **A**ngularJS
-  * Login stores the token issued from the server's `/auth` endpoint in local browser storage.
+  * Login stores the token issued from the server's `/auth` endpoint in local browser storage (via `AuthStorage`).
-  * Outbound requests to the API have the `x-access-token` HTTP header added via an [Angular interceptor](https://github.com/natemow/mean_demo/blob/master/app/client/app/services/auth.js).
+  * Outbound requests to the API have the `x-access-token` HTTP header added via the [`AuthInterceptor factory`](https://github.com/natemow/mean_demo/blob/master/app/client/app/services/auth.js).